OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 The file will be created and the data will be stored in a clear text file in external storage once the activity has been called.

 It's also worth knowing that files stored outside the application folder (`data/data/<package-name>/`) will not be deleted when the user uninstalls the application.
-Last, it's worth noting that the external storage can be used by an attacker to allow for arbitrary control of the application in some cases.
+Finally, it's worth noting that the external storage can be used by an attacker to allow for arbitrary control of the application in some cases.
 For more information: [see the blog from Checkpoint](https://blog.checkpoint.com/2018/08/12/man-in-the-disk-a-new-attack-surface-for-android-apps/ "Man in the disk").

 #### Static Analysis